energonics/IAC/README.md

 1) open terminal
 2) clone this project
-3) change directory to example folder with *.tf files
+3) change directory to example folder with *.tf files.
+In my case working folder name is 'IAC'.
 4) set the following AWS environment variables for your AWS keys and region:
 > export AWS_ACCESS_KEY_ID="anaccesskey"